Sony pulls broken, glitching Cyberpunk 2077 game, rebrands it as Cyberpunk 2020 - The Beaverton

 “Back when the game took place in 2077 we had a lot of people walking around wearing masks, you know, because of all the future pollution,” explained Werks.
 “But when we changed the game to 2020, we realized we had to take away some of the citizens wearing masks, just to keep the game realistic.”

-While the rebranding of the Cyberpunk game to 2020 has allowed CD Projekt Red to avoid the difficult task of actually fixing the game, the giant has assured consumers developers were still forced to extra unpaid crunch hours in accordance with standard policy.
+While the rebranding of the Cyberpunk game to 2020 has allowed CD Projekt Red to avoid the difficult task of actually fixing the game, the giant has assured consumers developers were still forced to work extra unpaid crunch hours in accordance with standard policy.

 In response, video game customers have vowed to continue pre-ordering unfinished games, in accordance with standard policy.